mpHarm88/mpHarm88.github.io/about_me.md

 ---
 title: About Me
-subtitle: a little about myself
 layout: page
 ---

-Hello,

-Thank you so much for stopping by my page.
-My name is Mikio Harman, and I'm a Data Scientist in Seattle, WA.
-I'm currently enrolled at Lambda School's Data Science program and should be graduating in June 2020.
-If you would like to inquire about a potential opportunity, please feel free to send me an email or contact me on twitter.

-I think DataScience is one of the most exciting and challenging jobs in the world.
-I thoroughly enjoy discovering new intuitions when it comes to data.
-Every data set has a story, and I'm just one person that can help you tell it.

-Enjoy your stay and feel free to provide any feedback about my posts.
+ Mikio Harman was born and raised in Seattle, WA.
+He spends his time trying to increase data literacy to his peers, talking about new ideas, and cooking.
+He currently moonlights as a Data Scientist for a startup in Seattle, focusing on optimizing the HR recruiting process.
+He attended the Data Science program at Lambda School and is currently a Data Science Fellow at Correlation One.

+Mikio held various roles before transitioning into Data Science, including being a small business owner and being a manager.
+He now uses his previous experience to communicate ideas effectively and bring a business-first mindset to any project he joins.

+If you're interested in connecting with Mikio, please send an email or reach out over LinkedIn.

+If your an employer looking for a competent Data Scientist with deployment experience, please use the mail button at the bottom of the page and reach out.

+Thanks for visiting, and enjoy your stay!